Public Service Commission Style Guide

 - Use the full numeral format to show the date.
 The order is day-month-year, as in 27-03-2006 (March 27, 2006).

-The reputation and credibility of the PSC's audit function, and of the PSC as a whole, depend to a great extent on the quality of the PSC audit reports.
+The reputation and credibility of the Public Service Commission as a whole depend to a great extent on the quality of our audit reports.
 The reports are a major part of what Parliament, the audited entities, the media and the public see of the work of the PSC.
 Consequently, the reports have to meet the highest attainable standards for content and presentation.

 In preparing its audit report, the audit team should keep in mind the end uses of the report, including the: